roman-zvir/RunStack/README.md

-RunStack is a production-ready full-stack web application that demonstrates modern development practices including containerization, CI/CD pipelines, and cloud deployment.
-Built with a React frontend and Flask backend, it showcases a complete development workflow from local development to production deployment on a custom domain, now running on Microsoft Azure.
+RunStack is a production‑ready full‑stack template showing modern dev practices: containerization, CI/CD, and cloud deployment.
+It uses a React frontend and a Flask REST API backend, deploys to Microsoft Azure AKS, and serves a custom domain with HTTPS.

 ### ✨ Key Highlights

-- **🔄 Full-Stack**: React frontend with Flask REST API backend
+- **🔄 Full‑Stack**: React frontend with Flask REST API backend
 - **🐳 Containerized**: Docker-ready for any environment
 - **☁️ Cloud Native**: Deployed on Microsoft Azure with Azure Kubernetes Service (AKS)
 - **🌐 Custom Domain**: Available at https://runstack.pp.ua/